Broadland Guarding Serves Ltd are actively monitoring the Covid-19 event and developments.

 People with underlying health issues are more susceptible and any staff with these issues should identify themselves to their line managers.

-Company vehicle drivers are to ensure that they have a supply of disinfectant wipes in their company vehicles to use to wipe down the vehicle at the start and end of use.
+Company vehicle drivers are to ensure that they have a supply of disinfectant wipes in their company vehicles to use to clean down the vehicle at the start and end of use.
 Follow “fleet vehicle risk assessments”

 Be especially careful in busy public environments and public transport systems, touching things and then touching your face.